THE GLORIOUS

 text of the NT than anyone would have thought possible 200 years

 ago.
-For no other works from the anicent world do we have such an
+For no other works from the ancient world do we have

 accurate and reliable text.
 [In